Fanny Kemble: Literary career

 During her time in Philadelphia, Kemble acquired a pair of leather gloves which Shakespeare had reportedly owned and which the British actor David Garrick (1717–1779) had obtained from the descendants of Shakespeare.
 Kemble gave these, in turn, to the Shakespearean scholar and abolitionist Horace Howard Furness (1833–1912) who donated them to the University of Pennsylvania library which holds an important Shakespeareana collection.
 After separating from Butler in the 1840s, Kemble travelled in Italy and wrote a two-volume book on this time, A Year of Consolation (1847).

 In 1863, Kemble also published a volume of plays, including translations from Alexandre Dumas, père and Friedrich Schiller.
 Other memoirs followed these: Records of a Girlhood (1878); Records of Later Life (1882); Far Away and Long Ago (1889); and Further Records (1891).
 Her various reminiscences contain much valuable material about the social and theatrical history of the period.
 She also published Notes on Some of Shakespeare's Plays (1882), based on her long experience in acting and reading his works.

 In 2000, Harvard University Press published an edited compilation from her journals.
 These included Record of a Girlhood (1878) and Records of Later Life (1882).

 Descendants

 Kemble's older daughter, Sarah Butler, married Owen Jones Wister, an American doctor.
-Their one child, Owen Wister, grew up to become a popular American novelist, writing in 1902 a popular western, The Virginian.
+Their only child, Owen Wister, grew up to become a novelist, author of a popular western, The Virginian (1902).

-Fanny's other daughter Frances met James Leigh in Georgia.
+Fanny's other daughter, Frances, met James Leigh in Georgia.
 He was a minister born in England.
-The couple married in 1871, and their one child, Alice Leigh, was born in 1874.
+The couple married in 1871, and their only child, Alice Leigh, was born in 1874.
 An attempt was made to run Frances's father's plantations there with free labour, but no profit could be made.
 Leaving Georgia in 1877, they moved permanently to England.
 Frances Butler Leigh defended her father in the continuing post-war dispute over slavery as an institution.
 Based on her experience, Leigh published Ten Years on a Georgian Plantation since the War (1883), a rebuttal to her mother's account.